- 20%-40% of all adults have insomnia in the course of any year

 Anyone can develop obstructive sleep apnea.
 However, certain factors put you at increased risk:

-Excess weight.
+- Excess weight.
 More than half of those with obstructive sleep apnea are overweight.
 Fat deposits around your upper airway may obstruct your breathing.
-However, not everyone who has sleep apnea is overweight and vice versa.
+However, not everyone who has it is overweight and vice versa.
 Thin people can develop the disorder, too.

-High blood pressure (hypertension).
-Obstructive sleep apnea is relatively common in people with hypertension.
+- High blood pressure (hypertension).
+It is relatively common in people with hypertension.

-Chronic nasal congestion.
-Obstructive sleep apnea occurs twice as often in those who have consistent nasal congestion at night, regardless of the cause.
+- Chronic nasal congestion.
+It occurs twice as often in those who have consistent nasal congestion at night, regardless of the cause.
 This may be due to narrowed airways.

-Diabetes.
-Obstructive sleep apnea is three times more common in people who have diabetes.
+- Diabetes.
+It is three times more common in people who have diabetes.

-Being black, Hispanic or a Pacific Islander.
-Among people under age 35, obstructive sleep apnea is more common in blacks, Hispanics and Pacific Islanders.
+- Being black, Hispanic or a Pacific Islander.
+Among people under age 35, it is more common in blacks, Hispanics and Pacific Islanders.

-Being older.
-Sleep apnea occurs two to three times more often in adults older than 65.
+- Being older.
+It occurs two to three times more often in adults older than 65.

-A family history of sleep apnea.
-If you have family members with sleep apnea, you may be at increased risk.
+- A family history of sleep apnea.
+If you have family members who have or had it, you may be at increased risk.

-Smoking.
-Smokers are nearly three times more likely to have obstructive sleep apnea.
+- Smoking.
+Smokers are nearly three times more likely to have it.